 If you ever wondered what a Chinese breakfast was like, Hong Kong Büfé in Budapest's Chinatown (Monori Center) offers a chance to find out.
-For less than €5, you will be able to taste classic Chinese breakfast staples here like cong you bing, congee, and youtiao.
+For less than €5, you can try classic Chinese breakfast staples here including cong you bing, congee, and youtiao.

-For lunch and dinner, the best dishes I've had here were the slightly spicy and amazingly reviving Chongqing noodle soup (chong qing xiao mian), the stir-fried rice cakes (chao nian gao) with chicken, and the twice-cooked pork belly (hui guo rou).
+For lunch and dinner, go for the slightly spicy and amazingly reviving Chongqing noodle soup (chong qing xiao mian), the stir-fried rice cakes (chao nian gao) with chicken, or the twice-cooked pork belly (hui guo rou).
 They each cost less than €5.
-For a snack, try the pork buns or the cooked chicken feet stacked behind the glass.
+For a snack, try the pork buns stacked behind the glass, or the cooked chicken feet if you're the adventurous type.

-Don't let Hong Kong Büfé's unpretentious, no-frills interior intimidate you.
-Similar to HeHe and Shandong, the place is immensely popular among local Chinese people, which is the only stamp of approval a Chinese restaurant really needs.
+Don't let the unpretentious, bare interior intimidate you.
+Similar to HeHe and Shandong, Hong Kong Büfé is immensely popular among local Chinese people, which is the only stamp of approval a Chinese restaurant really needs.